-Of course, all SOPs are different; the specific implementation will depend on the nature of that specific process.
-However, your SOPs should always reflect your business goals.
+Certainly, all SOPs are different.
+The specific implementation will depend on the nature of that particular process.
+On the contrary, your SOPs should always reflect your business goals.

-How you choose to approach documenting and implementing your SOPs will often come down to the waterfall vs agile debate.
+How you approach documenting and implementing your SOPs will often come down to the waterfall vs. agile debate.

-Some of your procedures will require extensive planning, whereas others are perfectly functional with essentially zero prep time, forming an ongoing process of experimentation and iterative improvement.
+Some of your procedures will require extensive planning, whereas others are perfectly functional with zero prep time, forming an ongoing process of experimentation and repetitive improvement.

 A “properly implemented SOP” is an SOP that works.
-It sounds obvious, but much of the time, traditionally implemented SOPs, with all their belabored ISO compliance, end up being of little to no use due to their unwieldy and cumbersome nature.
+Much of the time, traditionally implemented SOPs, with all their belabored ISO compliance, end up being of little to no use due to their unwieldy nature.

 Why traditional SOPs can be limiting

-Lots of companies don’t actually follow their SOPs, often because they exist in huge, dusty process manuals which are difficult and unwieldy to use.
+Many companies don’t follow their SOPs because they exist in massive, dusty process manuals that are difficult and unwieldy to use.

-They’re also difficult to improve or make changes to, because even the smallest change requires that the entire manual be completely re-distributed to everyone who’s using it.
-It’s a logistical nightmare (not to mention a waste of paper).
+More to the point, they’re also difficult to improve or change.
+Even the slightest change requires that the entire manual be redistributed to everyone using it.
+As a result, it’s a logistical nightmare (not to mention a waste of paper).

-If you have SOPs but you’re not following them, then there’s a good chance you aren’t employing backup quality management systems.
-Which could actually put you in an even worse position than someone who doesn’t even have SOPs to begin with.
+If you have SOPs but are not following them, there’s a good chance you aren’t employing backup quality management systems.
+Due to that, you could be in a worse position than someone who doesn’t even have SOPs.

 Crazy, I know!

-If not implemented properly, SOPs can do more harm than good, meaning you risk:
+If not appropriately implemented, SOPs can do more harm than good, meaning you risk: